History of Plymouth Argyle F.C.: The Sturrock revolution

 In 2002–03, they narrowly missed out on the Division Two play-off, finishing two places outside it in eighth.
 That season started well for them, but some disappointing results against several teams near the bottom of the table saw them finish 16 points off sixth place.
 Plymouth's best result saw them hammer Peterborough United 6–1 in March.

 Argyle were one of the favourites to win the Division Two title ahead of the 2003–04 season, and they proved everyone right as they earned their second promotion in three years.
 In the early stages of the campaign Argyle were hanging around the mid-table.
 But a run in October saw the Pilgrims climb into first place.
 They thumped Tranmere Rovers 6–0 at home before a 4–0 win against local rivals Bristol City in the Football League Trophy.
 Sturrock's side then won 5–1 at fellow high-flyers Port Vale, and a 3–1 win at Sheffield Wednesday put the Greens top.
 On 3 January, Argyle picked up their joint record win after beating Chesterfield 7–0, scoring the fastest five goals in English football (after just 17 minutes).
 But Sturrock surprisingly moved to Southampton in March 2004, meaning Kevin Summerfield briefly took charge of the club, but Bobby Williamson was appointed manager soon after.
-Promotion as Division Two champions was perhaps uniquely, in Plymouth's first game under the management Williamson – a 2–0 defeat of Queens Park Rangers in which Mickey Evans and David Friio both scored in the final nine minutes of the game.
+Promotion as Division Two champions was perhaps uniquely, in Plymouth's first game under the management of Williamson – a 2–0 defeat of Queens Park Rangers in which Mickey Evans and David Friio both scored in the final nine minutes of the game.

-Plymouth in the Championship
+Argyle in the Championship

 Argyle's first game in the newly re-branded 'Championship' (second tier) saw them draw 0–0 at home to Millwall, who were FA Cup finalists the season before.
 Argyle's strong start continued, and they sat top of the table – their highest ever position – briefly after a 0–1 win at Cardiff City.
 But their impressive run failed to continue as a long string of defeats followed, although they did win with a 0–2 win at Wigan Athletic (who eventually finished second and won promotion) and a 3–0 success over Sheffield United.
 Plymouth's biggest win of 2004–05, resulted in a 5–1 home win against Brighton in March.
 The club secured survival five games before the end of the season with a 0–3 win away to Nottingham Forest, and eventually finished 17th, five places (but only three points) above the drop zone.